thefuzz25/thefuzz25.github.io/_posts/2025-02-23-running-away.md

 > <span class="quote"> Exercise is the quiet rebellion of the body against the clutter of the mind; a dance of liberation. </span>

 And liberation it was indeed.
 All my papers were 2-4pm and it became a routine to just get back to the room, drop my bag, put on the shoes and set off.
 The predictability of all of it within such a short time was what really intrigued me.
 I do workout regularly but boy, never have I looked forward to it as I did this past week or so.
 On the runs themselves, I was able to look back and plan ahead.
 I might not have had a proper study strategy, but the commitment to get on with it?
-That, I had — before I was back at my desk 📚 in the evening.
+That, I had — before I was back at my desk 📚 each evening.
 <hr class = "dots">

 ### My Takeaways